 8. The revision part in the textbooks, workbooks used for summer camps 2015, the Snehabala cards, Easy English cards, Katha vachakaalu library books and other available material shall be used for revision, concept reinforcement and for remedial teaching.

 9. Teachers should decide and divide the remedial teaching periods as per children performance.

 10. Remedial teaching should be carried out a hand to hand without disturbing the regular subject teaching.

 11. Every week the progress of the child shall be recorded by concerned teachers.

-12. Invite the parents to the School to gain firsthand experience how the readiness programme is organized in the interest of the children.
-Interact with the parents on strengths and weakness of the child.
+12. Invite the parents to the School to gain firsthand experience of how the readiness programme is organized in the interest of the children.
+Interact with the parents on the strengths and weakness of the child.

 Afternoon session: June month portion from text books are to be taught

-1. For classes 6th to 8th, among the 48 periods, 30 periods are to be allocated to regular syllabus teaching and the remaining 18 period are to allocated for Class readiness programmes for the subjects Telugu, English, Hindi and mathematics.
+1. For classes 6th to 8th, among the 48 periods, 30 periods are to be allocated to regular syllabus teaching and the remaining 18 periods are to allocated for Class readiness programmes for the subjects Telugu, English, Hindi and mathematics.

 2. During the day, periods from morning sessions to be allocated to the class readiness programme in Telugu, English, Hindi and mathematics as shown below:

 |Subject||Period allocated for class readiness programme||Periods allocated for Regular syllabus|